CBD against depression

 Inconsistent, high risk of depression with chronic use |

-CBD shows mood-stabilizing and antidepressant effects, without the risk of psychotropic side effects or addiction.
-It acts through non-psychoactive pathways, including the serotonergic system.
-THC, on the other hand, can short-term mood-enhancing, but in the long term depression-promoting act – especially with regular use or genetic predisposition.
-From a psychiatric perspective, CBD clearly preferred over THC in the supportive treatment of depressive symptoms.
+CBD shows mood-stabilizing and antidepressant effects, without the risk of psychotropic side effects or dependency.
+It acts via non-psychoactive pathways, including the serotonergic system.
+THC, on the other hand, can short-term mood-enhancing, but long-term depression-promoting act – especially with regular intake or genetic predisposition.
+From a psychiatric perspective, it is CBD clearly preferred over THC in the supportive treatment of depressive symptoms.

 Sources